-We also evaluated the phosphorylation of Nbs1 on serine 343 (p-Nbs1).
+We evaluated also the phosphorylation of Nbs1 on serine 343 (p-Nbs1).
 Nbs1 is a part of Mre11/Rad50/Nbs1 complex marking the DSB for repair.
-Irradiation of GH3 cells leads to a significant increase in phosphorylation of Nbs1, which was detectable both 1 h and 24 h after irradiation.
-SS 14 alone also triggered significant phosphorylation of Nbs-1, but to a much smaller extent.
-When irradiation was combined with SS14 treatment, the increase in p-Nbs1 1 h after the irradiation was significantly higher than in cells irradiated without SS14 (Fig. 4).
-24 h after irradiation the levels of p-Nbs1 in irradiated cells with or without SS14 were comparable (Figs 4B and 4E).
+Irradiation of GH3 cells leads to significant increase in phosphorylation of Nbs1, which was detectable both 1 and 24 h after the irradiation.
+SS 14 alone also triggered significant phosphorylation of Nbs-1, but in much less extent.
+When irradiation was combined with SS14 treatment, the increase in p-Nbs1 1h after the irradiation was significantly higher than in cells irradiated without SS14 (Figure 4).
+24 hours after irradiation the levels of p-Nbs1 in irradiated cells with and without SS14 were comparable (Figure 4 B and E).